thulasi-raman/bowling-scorer/README.md

 # bowling-scorer
-Used for calculating Bowling Game
+Used for calculating score for Bowling Game